-If you subsequently decide to pursue a degree, you must re-apply for admission as a degree seeker.
+If you subsequently decide to pursue a degree, you must reapply for admission as a degree seeker.
 If you are thus admitted,

-- You will be required to remediate all pre-college curriculum deficiencies and to satisfy all Eastern Kentucky University developmental requirements; - (2) You will be permitted to count hours earned as a non-degree student toward a degree only with the permission of the dean of the college offering your degree program.
+You will be required to remediate all pre-college curriculum deficiencies and to satisfy all Eastern Kentucky University developmental requirements.

-4. O'Donnell Scholarship Recipients
+5. O'Donnell Scholarship Recipients